Appearance

 Binding Live Data to Pages

 Once you've set up a Data Source, the next step is showing its values on a page.
-This guide covers the two ways to do that in the Page Editor:
+There are two ways to do that in the Page Editor:

 The idea in one minute